 Hold on to your cash for:

 - WFM solutions that have no real science or proven results behind them

 - vendor promises without merit or basis

 - A system that is part of a bundled package and has no expertise in workforce management.
 In the end, even if a system is cheaper, if it doesn’t work or meet your needs, it’s not a value – no matter what the price.

 - Systems whose main selling point is based on appearance and sold as “user friendly.”

 Picking the winners

-Don’t judge a workforce management solution on its package – or price tag – but on results.
-Investing in the best quality workforce management system offers an advantage that helps ensure you will not encounter some of the same problems you are trying to resolve initially.
+Don’t judge a WFM solution on its package – or price tag – but on results.
+Investing in the best quality WFM solution will put some of your most difficult problems in the past.
 Purchasing a software system that does not meet your needs or cannot grow with your company is a costly mistake that can be difficult to remedy.
 Ensure your system can collect enough data to generate an accurate forecast and accommodate all variables that exist with scheduling.

 Pipkins, Inc., founded in 1983, is an American company and leading supplier of workforce management software and services to the call center industry, providing sophisticated forecasting and scheduling technology for both the front and back office.
 Its award-winning Vantage Point is the most accurate forecasting and scheduling tool on the market.
 Pipkins’ systems forecast and schedule more than 300,000 agents in over 500 locations across all industries worldwide.